forrestaj64/Vulnerabilities-Attack-Defend-Remediate/1_OffensiveActions.md

     ![found1-T2](/Images/flag1-found_target2.png)

-    REMEDIATION: we can disable directory listing for a specified directory by adding this code in Apache Virtual Host
+    REMEDIATION: We can disable directory listing for a specified directory by adding this code in Apache Virtual Host

       <Directory /var/www/public_html>
           Options -Indexes